 Though her last film may have been overlooked by the cinematic powers that be, today proves that Erivo herself certainly hasn't been.
 Erivo joins Letitia Wright, Jessie Buckley, Barry Keoghan, and Lakeith Stanfield in the running for BAFTA's Rising Star award and though she tends to go into awards season with no expectations, she says this moment feels pretty special.

-"This year feels particularly big for British talent and for British talent of colour, and I think that’s really special because you know we’ve worked really hard and we have to work in a particular way," Erivo tells me.
+"This year feels particularly big for British talent and for British talent of color, and I think that’s really special because you know we’ve worked really hard and we have to work in a particular way," Erivo tells me.
 "It means a lot when this sort of thing happens, and it doesn’t happen very often."
 That’s no secret.
-Though we may champion homegrown talent and accurate representation within those pools of chosen people, the fact that three of the five nominees for the EE Rising Star award are actors of colour, two of whom are black women, is still a big deal because it’s still pretty rare within the industry.
+Though we may champion homegrown talent and accurate representation within those pools of chosen people, the fact that three of the five nominees for the EE Rising Star award are actors of color, two of whom are black women, is still a big deal because it’s still pretty rare within the industry.

 Granted, it’s understandable that right now – the time of year when particular attention is drawn to the calibre of recent films – is when diversity and representation circles back around as the hot topic of conversation.
-Although it’s important and the necessity for it is unquestionable (not one woman was nominated for best director at the 2019 Golden Globes... again), I do wonder whether it’s as draining for performers to talk about it so much over the next few months as it is for journalists of colour to write about it on behalf of the ongoing, slow-moving quest for a level playing field.
+Although it’s important and the necessity for it is unquestionable (not one woman was nominated for best director at the 2019 Golden Globes... again), I do wonder whether it’s as draining for performers to talk about it so much over the next few months as it is for journalists of color to write about it on behalf of the ongoing, slow-moving quest for a level playing field.

 For the most part, Erivo seems to think so.
 She explains: "It takes a lot of energy to answer the questions, but I feel like it’s important to keep having the conversations.
 I’m glad people keep asking questions and that people haven’t decided that [diversity is] a fad thing and left it by the wayside.
-I’m glad that people are still talking about women, and I think that we need to talk about women of colour more because that really is a conversation to be had.
-I’m glad that there are two women of colour in this list because that’s very important and very rare.
+I’m glad that people are still talking about women, and I think that we need to talk about women of color more because that really is a conversation to be had.
+I’m glad that there are two women of color in this list because that’s very important and very rare.

 "I’m willing to keep having the conversation if people are willing to listen and if we keep seeing changes like this because that’s when I know people are hearing us.
 If people aren’t hearing us then it’s pointless.
 At least, if things like this keep happening – which isn’t the case consistently – but if it happens more often, then at least we’re moving something forward."